8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

 Woman leaning out over an apartment balcony many stories up above a city.

-Try unique perspectives like leaning over an apartment balcony overlooking the city.
+Experiment with unique perspectives like leaning over an apartment balcony overlooking the city.

 3. City Parking Garage